peterc/normalizeurl/README.md

 NormalizeURL 2025 creates a canonical representation of URLs that can be used for deduplication, caching keys, or comparison purposes and was developed initially to deduplicate URLs found in RSS feeds.

+> [!IMPORTANT]
-**Important**: The normalized URLs are intended for creating unique representations and may not always remain functional URLs.
+> The normalized URLs are intended for creating unique representations and may not always remain functional URLs.

+> [!NOTE]
+> The library has such a silly name because RubyGems refused to let me use the available name of 'normalizeurl' due to an ancient gem with a similar name.
+Rather than putting 'lol' or 'poo' on the end, you get 2025 instead.

+**Important**:

 ## Installation